microsoft/Kusto-Query-Language/doc/parse-command-line.md

 ## Arguments

 * *command_line*: Command line to parse.
-* *parser_type*: The only value that is currently supported is `"Windows"`, which parses the command line the same way as [CommandLineToArgvW](/windows/win32/api/shellapi/nf-shellapi-commandlinetoargvw).
+* *parser_type*: The only value that is currently supported is `"windows"`, which parses the command line the same way as [CommandLineToArgvW](/windows/win32/api/shellapi/nf-shellapi-commandlinetoargvw).

 ## Returns